Julia R. Greer

 Julia Rosolovsky Greer is a materials scientist and is the Ruben F. and Donna Mettler Professor of Materials Science, Mechanics and Medical Engineering at the California Institute of Technology (Caltech).
 As of 2019, Greer is also the director of the Kavli Nanoscience Institute at Caltech.

 As a pioneer in the field of nanomechanics and architected materials, Greer has earned many awards, such as being named a CNN 2020 Visionary, for her work investigating how materials behave at the nano-scale.
-Greer has been a professor at Caltech since 2007, and is also an Associate Editor at both Extreme Mechanics Letters and Nano Letters.
+Greer has been a professor at Caltech since 2007, and is also an associate editor at both Extreme Mechanics Letters and Nano Letters.

 Early life and education

 Greer was born in Moscow, Russia, and moved to the U.S. with her parents at the age of 16.
 Greer attended the Massachusetts Institute of Technology (MIT) for college, where she received a Bachelors of Science in Chemical Engineering and a minor in Advanced Music Performance in 1997.
 Greer then went on to receive graduate degrees in Materials Science and Engineering; she earned a Masters of Science (M.S.) in 2000 and Doctor of Philosophy (Ph.D.) in 2005, both from Stanford University.
-Between receiving her M.S. and Ph.D., Greer worked at Intel from 2000-2003.
+Between receiving her M.S. and Ph.D., Greer worked at Intel from 2000 to 2003.
 For her dissertation, titled "Size dependence of strength of gold at the micron scale in the absence of strain gradients," Greer worked with materials scientist William D. Nix studying the mechanical properties of nanopillars.
-After her PhD, Greer pursued postdoctoral studies at the Palo Alto Research Center (PARC) from 2005-2007.
+After her PhD, Greer pursued postdoctoral studies at the Palo Alto Research Center (PARC) from 2005 to 2007.

 Research and career

-Greer joined the Materials Science Department at Caltech in 2007 as an Assistant Professor; she received tenure and was promoted to Full Professor in 2013.
+Greer joined the Materials Science Department at Caltech in 2007 as an assistant professor; she received tenure and was promoted to full professor in 2013.
 Her research focuses on the application of nanotechnology in biomedical materials, multi-functional devices, energy storage, and material synthesis.

 Greer has received much recognition and several career awards for her work.
 Her lab's early work has resulted in a new direction in nanomechanics.
-Her lab is now harnessing strategies in nanofabrication for applications ranging from improving lithium ion batteries to developing biomedical devices.
+Her lab is now harnessing strategies in nanofabrication for applications ranging from improving lithium-ion batteries to developing biomedical devices.